Southwest® Rapid Rewards® Performance Business Credit Card review

 The CardName is the cream of the crop when it comes to the Southwest Rapid Rewards® credit cards; albeit it’s the most expensive.
 However, it’s annual fee of AnnualFees comes with a lot of benefits for Southwest travelers.

-To start, new cardholders can earn 80,000 bonus points, which is nearly two-thirds of the 125,000-point threshold necessary to earn a Southwest Companion Pass.
+To start, new cardholders can earn 80,000 bonus points after spending $5,000 on purchases in the first 3 months, which puts a nice dent in the point threshold necessary to earn a Southwest Companion Pass.
 This pass is one of the most coveted perks available to travelers as it allows you to bring along a companion on Southwest flights for just the cost of taxes and fees, for the remainder of the year that you earn the pass, and a full year after that.
-(Learn more in our "Guide to the Southwest Companion Pass.")
-Spend $5,000 in purchases in the first three months of card membership and you'll land yourself with 80,000 bonus points.

 This welcome bonus alone would definitely give you a huge advantage.
 Earning 80,000 bonus points for spending $5,000 in three months, is a great start.
 And the bonuses don’t stop there.
 As an incentive to maintain card membership, Southwest awards 9,000 bonus points each year on your account anniversary.

-With all that said, we never recommend signing up for a credit card based on its bonuses, but bonuses never hurt.
+With all that said, we never recommend signing up for a credit card based on its bonuses alone, but bonuses never hurt.
 The great thing with this card though is that the ongoing rewards rate is really good as well.
-Cardholders earn four points per dollar spent on Southwest purchases; three points per $1 with Rapid Rewards hotel and car partners; two points per dollar spent on social media and search engine advertising, internet, cable and phone services; two points per $1 on rideshares; and one point on all other purchases.
+Cardholders earn four points per dollar spent on Southwest purchases; three points per dollar with Rapid Rewards hotel and car partners; two points per dollar spent on social media and search engine advertising, internet, cable and phone services; two points per dollar on rideshares; and one point on all other purchases.

 The amount of points it takes to redeem a flight on Southwest will depend on several factors, such as travel dates and destination, however, Southwest offers a number of flight options under 10,000 points.
 If you do the math, the sign up bonus alone can take you far.
 Not to mention the extra 9,000 points you’ll get each year on your account anniversary, which itself could equal a one-way flight.
 The anniversary bonus is a win-win as it provides cardholders with an additional reason to renew while also providing Southwest with a customer retention advantage compared to cards without a renewal bonus.
 These bonuses also go a long way in offsetting your credit card annual fee.